illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 2. Check the status of your VM on the [vsphere console](https://vc.cs.illinois.edu/) and start/restart it if necessary.
 The VMs are shutdown daily at 5am, or perhaps you created a fork-bomb while working on the Shell MP.
 Additional Power on/reset instructions are at this IT page](https://answers.uillinois.edu/illinois.engineering/page.php?id=108475)

-3. Check (https://status.engineering.illinois.edu/announcements.asp) and (https://status.engineering.illinois.edu/) and the class forum
+3. Check [Engrit Annoucements](https://status.engineering.illinois.edu/announcements.asp) and slow loading [Status Page](https://status.engineering.illinois.edu/) and the class forum

-4. Contact IT by emailling (mail:cs-vmfarm-help@illinois.edu).
+4. Contact IT by emailling [cs-vmfarm-help@illinois.edu](mail:cs-vmfarm-help@illinois.edu).
 Include all relevant details (your VM hostname and your netid, and description of what you've tried.)

 ## Provisioning a local VM using Vagrant